OctopusDeploy/docs/src/pages/docs/infrastructure/accounts/openid-connect.md

 ## Authenticating using OpenID Connect with third party services and tools

-If you have a third-party service or tool that supports OpenID Connect, you can add any OIDC account variable into your projects variable set and use the `[account name].OpenIDConnect.Jwt` variable to get access to the request token that can be used for authenticating.
+If you have a third-party service or tool that supports OpenID Connect, you can add any OIDC account variable into your projects variable set and use the `Octopus.OpenIdConnect.Jwt` variable to get access to the request token that can be used for authenticating.

 ## Subject Keys